Multi-Factor Authentication

 1. Log in to DNSimple with your username and password.

-3. Click on , select the type of security key you’ll be activating, and activate the security key.
+3. Click Log in, select the type of security key you’ll be activating, and activate the security key.

 Recovery code

 When you enable your first MFA method, a recovery code is created as a safeguard.
-Use the recovery code to disable MFA when you can’t generate a one-time password with your authenticator app or activate your registered security key, or when you can’t disable an MFA method.
+You’ll need this recovery code to disable MFA if you can’t generate a one-time password with your authenticator app, activate your registered security key, or disable an MFA method.
 For example, because you lost the security key or the device where the authenticator was installed.
+Save this recovery code in a secure, memorable place.

 When you enter a valid recovery code, multi-factor protection will immediately be disabled.
 To keep your account protected, you’ll need to enable it again by connecting a one-time password authenticator application or security key to your user profile.
-A new recovery code will be generated for you then.
+A new recovery code will be generated.

 All security keys and any one-time password-based MFA methods configured will be removed when you use your recovery code to disable MFA.